Reliable South Carolina Attorneys Fight for Your Forceps Injury Claim

 - Pressure on the baby’s eyes, possibly causing trauma that can last a lifetime

 - Skull fractures

 - Broken blood vessel, leading to internal bleeding within the skull

 - Traumatic brain injury that may lead to seizures, developmental delays, and cerebral palsy

 A knowledgeable South Carolina forceps injury lawyer assists you in determining whether the delivering physician acted in a negligent manner.

 After a forceps injury, turn to our South Carolina obstetrical malpractice lawyers

-The dedicated South Carolina birth injury attorneys of McGowan, Hood & Felder, LLC, have spent decades litigating the most challenging of cases.
+The dedicated South Carolina birth injury attorneys of McGowan, Hood, Felder & Phillips, LLC, have spent decades litigating the most challenging of cases.
 If you or a loved one has suffered because of misuse of forceps during labor, we can help.
 Call 803-327-7800 or fill out our contact form to make an appointment for a free case evaluation at one of our offices located in Rock Hill, Anderson, Sumter, Georgetown, and Columbia.